wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

 # Deploying Kong Ingress Controller with integrated Wallarm services

-To secure APIs managed by Kong API Gateway, you can deploy the Kong Ingress controller with integrated Wallarm API Security services in a Kubernetes cluster.
+To secure APIs managed by Kong API Gateway, you can deploy the Kong Ingress controller with integrated Wallarm services in a Kubernetes cluster.
 The solution involves the default Kong API Gateway functionality with the layer of real-time malicious traffic mitigation.

 The solution is deployed from the [Wallarm Helm chart](https://github.com/wallarm/kong-charts).